Anshuman8308/ine-price-tracker/README.md

 ## Features
 - **Dynamic Search & Catalog**: Browse and search the mocked INE store.
-- **Automated Monitoring**: Background scheduled scraping.
+- **Automated Monitoring**: Required automatic 2-hour background scheduled scraping via external cron.
+- **Manual Scrape ("Scrape Now")**: An additional feature to immediately trigger an on-demand scrape outside the 2-hour schedule.
 - **Dashboard Interface**: View tracked products, historical price trends, and current stock status.
 - **Scrape Diagnostics**: Inspect the exact network/browser outcome of every single scrape attempt.
 - **Intelligent Alerts**: Visual toast notifications and a dedicated alerts feed for price drops and stock transitions.
-- **Resilient Execution**: Engineered to bypass the WASM PoW challenge and dynamic overlay interactions.
+- **Resilient Execution**: Engineered to handle the mock store's WASM challenge, dynamic interactions, overlays, and browser/network failures.

 ## Scraping Reliability
 The INE mock store employs anti-bot measures, WASM-based Proof-of-Work challenges, delayed price reveals, and layout obfuscation (e.g., zero-width characters).
 A lightweight HTTP scraper (like Cheerio/Axios) cannot execute the necessary JavaScript to reveal the data.

 To guarantee reliability, the system uses **Playwright**:
-1. **Extraction**: Waits for the WASM challenge to solve, bypasses cookie consent overlays, and extracts the revealed dynamic price.
+1. **Extraction**: Waits for the WASM challenge to solve, handles cookie consent overlays, and extracts the revealed dynamic price.
 2. **Validation**: Extracted prices are sanitized (stripping zero-width characters and currency symbols) and validated against the original DOM price.
-3. **Retries**: If a scrape times out or hits an unresolvable anti-bot loop, the system aborts, logs the failure, and retries up to 3 times with exponential backoff.
+3. **Retries**: If a scrape times out or hits an unresolvable challenge loop, the system aborts, logs the failure, and supports up to 3 attempts/retries for transient failures.
 4. **Data Integrity**: If all 3 retries fail, the attempt is marked `FAILED` in the database.
 Crucially, **failed scrapes do not overwrite the last known valid price/stock**, ensuring historical data remains honest and accurate.

 ## Architecture